Jason LaRay Keener: Collinsville Trade Day, 1988

-Collinsville Trade Day, 1988 is an upcoming short documentary co-directed and edited by Jason LaRay Keener.
-It's a found-footage collaboration with his grandfather, Charles Keener, based on footage Charles shot in 1988 of a popular outdoor market in the Northeast Alabama town of Collinsville.
-The film will debut at the 2015 Nashville Film Festival in Nashville, Tennessee.
+It is a found-footage short film featuring his grandfather, Charles Keener, based on footage Charles shot in 1988 of a popular outdoor market in the Northeast Alabama town of Collinsville.
+The short film premiered at the 2015 Nashville Film Festival.

 Synopsis

-In 1988, Charles Keener took a video camera to Collinsville, AL to document the town's outdoor market for his young grandson.
+In 1988, Charles Keener took a video camera to Collinsville, AL to document the town's outdoor market for his young grandson (LaRay Keener).
 26 years later, this newly discovered footage has been edited by the grandson into a short documentary.